dirkleas/miditoyz/help.md

   --help  Show this message and exit.

 $ miditoyz catalog --help
-Usage: miditoyz catalog [OPTIONS] CATALOG_FILE
+Usage: miditoyz catalog [OPTIONS] CATALOG_DIRECTORY

   Change to a new catalog file for streaming.

 Arguments:
-  CATALOG_FILE  Alternative catalog file from one of your miditoyz song
+  CATALOG_DIRECTORY  Alternative catalog directory from one of your miditoyz
-                collections.  [required]
+                     song collections.  [required]

 Options:
   --help  Show this message and exit.